mpizenberg/elm-test-rs/README.md

  3. An Elm package (pure, no debug logging) [mpizenberg/elm-test-runner][elm-test-runner] exposing a main program for a runner and one for a reporter.

-The supervisor and the runners communicate through child and parent worker messages.
-The reporter is just loaded as a Node module by the supervisor.
-Communication between the Elm and JS parts are done through ports, as usual.
-More details about the supervisor, runner and reporter parts are available in [mpizenberg/elm-test-runner][elm-test-runner].

-[elm-test-runner]: elm

 Rust was chosen for the first part since it is a very well fitted language for systemish CLI programs and enables consise, fast and robust programs.
 But any other language could replace this since it is completely independent